USRSE/usrse24/pages/attend/travel.md

 - **Dates**: October 15-17, 2024
 - **Location**: [Albuquerque Convention Center](https://albuquerquecc.com/), 401 2nd St NW, Albuquerque, NM 87102

-## Travel and Dependent Care Support Program
+## Travel Support Program

-The US-RSE’24 conference will again be offering travel and dependent care support via an application process.
+The US-RSE’24 conference will again be offering travel support via an application process.

-With the sponsorship of various organizations such as the [National Science Foundation](https://www.nsf.org/), a limited number of student and early career travel and dependent care financial support awards are available to assist applicants in attending US-RSE'24.
+With the sponsorship of various organizations such as the [National Science Foundation](https://www.nsf.org/), a limited number of student and early career travel support awards are available to assist applicants in attending US-RSE'24.

-Please use this form to enter all the relevant information to apply for a travel or dependent care support.
+Please use this form to enter all the relevant information to apply for a travel support.
 Priority will be given to those having an accepted submission at the US-RSE'24 conference and to enhance the diversity of participants.

 Travel support awardees will be reimbursed for up to $2100 for their travel, registration, and/or accommodation as per the guidelines upon producing suitable bills for the same.
-Dependent care awardees will be reimbursed up to $500 upon providing dependent care receipts.
 We can retract funding if recipients do not adhere to the program rules.

 As per the rules: